-In our opinion, a Lanai jeep safari offers the opportunity to see parts of the island that you can’t reach without 4-wheel drive.
+In our opinion, Lanai jeep tours offer the opportunity to see parts of the island that you can’t reach without 4-wheel drive.
 With 400 miles of dirt roads, there’s a lot to explore, although you won’t be able to cover all of those roads in one visit to Lanai.
-And for cruisers, after numerous sea days on the Pacific Ocean, aren’t you ready for a land adventure?
+And for cruisers, after numerous sea days on the Pacific Ocean, aren’t you ready for some time on land?

-How to take a Lanai jeep safari on a Silversea cruise excursion
+How to take a Lanai jeep tour on a Silversea cruise excursion

 Exploring Garden of the Gods